varit/league-of-legends-champions-list/README.md

 ## Project Description
 - The LoLCL will display images of all LoL champions in a single page.
-- Each images is clickable to load and open up a new page displaying that champions 1.
-Image 2.Name 3.
-Brief description
+- Each images is clickable to load and open up champions own page, displaying that champions image, name and lore/brief description

 ## API:
 - http://ddragon.leagueoflegends.com/cdn/10.25.1/data/en_US/champion.json